rage/java-programming/data/part-13/5-multiple-views.md

 <!-- Lisää peliin toiminnallisuus, jossa pelin voi pelata loppuun.
 Peli loppuu jos toinen pelaajista saa kolme samaa merkkiä riviin (pysty, vaaka, vino).
 Pelin loppuminen tulee ilmaista siten, että ylälaidassa on teksti "Loppu!".
 Tämän jälkeen pelin jatkaminen ei enää onnistu. -->

 Add the possibility to finish the game to the program.
 The game ends if one player positions three of their symbols in a line (horizontally, vertically, or diagonally).
 The end of the game should be indicated by the text "The end!" at the top of the program.
-It is no longer possible to continue the game after this.
+It should be no longer possible to continue the game after this.

 <!-- Tehtävän testit eivät ole kattavimmat.
 Pyri tekemään ohjelma ilman suurta testeihin tukeutumista. -->